 What many homeowners do not realize is that it's not uncommon for a home to have the equivalent of an open window's worth of air leakage, even when every window is shut tightly.

 Heat can find its way out of the home through a wide variety of gaps, cracks, and holes in all parts of the house.
-With our blower door test and home energy audit, we can quantify how much air is leaking out of your house and find the leaks.
-Dr. Energy Saver of Hudson Valley can locate and seal air leaks in New York homes.
-If you're interested in having us diagnose your home with our comprehensive Home Energy Audit and seal air leaks to save you money, call or e-mail us today!
+We can quantify how much air is leaking out of your house and find the leaks.
+If you're interested in having us diagnose your home and sealing air leaks to save you money, call or e-mail us today!

 We proudly offer our energy efficiency services in and around Middletown, Cornwall, Pine Bush, Nanuet, New Windsor, Suffren, Warwick, Nyack, and more!